SAP C4C Guide: What It Was, What Replaced It, and What to Do Now

 SAP Sales Cloud Consultant, Spadoom AG

-If you’re searching for “SAP C4C” in 2026, you’re probably in one of two situations: you’re running C4C and wondering what’s next, or you’ve heard the name and want to understand what it actually is.
-Either way, the answer starts with the same fact — C4C has been replaced.
+If you’re searching for “SAP C4C” in 2026, you’re probably in one of two camps.
+Either you’re running C4C and wondering what comes next.
+Or you’ve heard the name and want to understand what it actually is.

 TL;DR: SAP C4C (Cloud for Customer) was SAP’s cloud CRM platform from 2011-2023.
 It’s now been replaced by SAP Sales Cloud V2 and Service Cloud V2 — a complete architectural rebuild with API-first design, Fiori UI, and embedded AI via Joule.
 The CRM market reached $73.4 billion in 2024 (Grand View Research, 2024).
 If you’re still on C4C, plan your migration — V2 isn’t backward-compatible, but the architectural improvements are worth it.